ddttom/doc2web/README.md

 If you see errors related to border values or styles, ensure you're using the latest version which includes fixes for handling undefined or missing border properties.

+### TOC and List Structure Issues

+If you notice problems with Table of Contents formatting or hierarchical list structures, make sure you're using v1.0.6 or later, which includes significant improvements to TOC style extraction and list numbering handling.

 ### General Issues

 1. Make sure your DOCX file is not corrupted or password-protected
 2. Check that you have all required dependencies installed
 3. For large files, consider processing them individually rather than in batch mode
+4. For complex documents with many styles, ensure you have sufficient memory allocated

 ## Contributing